The Park That Almost Never Was

 “It’s our hope this will become a place where people picnic, people gather,” said Ginsburg, “and it becomes a really busy communal space.”

-The 5.3 acre land sits on two plots along the Embarcadero and adjacent to Justin Herman Plaza.
+The 5.3 acre land sits on two plots along the Embarcadero and adjacent to Embarcadero Plaza.
 Nestled in between sprawling high rises, it offers sweeping views of the Embarcadero and bay.

 “This is the most expensive piece of property in San Francisco,” said Mark Buell, president of San Francisco’s Parks Commission.
 “The idea we would be able to purchase it and develop it for open space speaks to the value systems we have in the city.”